seantauber/seantauber/README.md

 ## Artificial Intelligence

 - [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
-From the creators of Next.js, the AI SDK is a free open-source library that gives you the tools you need to build AI-powered products.
+From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents.
 - [huggingface/smol-course](https://github.com/huggingface/smol-course) - A course on aligning smol models.
 - [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
 It is an Open source alternative to Perplexity AI.
 - [run-llama/chat-ui](https://github.com/run-llama/chat-ui) - Chat UI components for LLM apps.